Moebits/Moepictures.moe/readme.md

 ### Custom Players

-Moebooru uses custom gif/video/music/3d players, so you can do many things that aren't normally possible like pausing/seeking gifs, reverse playback, and modification of playback speed.
+Moepictures uses custom gif/video/music/3d players, so you can do many things that aren't normally possible like pausing/seeking gifs, reverse playback, and modification of playback speed.

 GIF Player: